dmbarbour/glas/docs/GlasProg.md

 * `%unl` - undoes mkl, fails if not a left branch
 * `%unr` - undoes mkr, fails if not a right branch

+The glas system relies heavily on *acceleration* for performance.

+Data logically consists of binary trees.
+Large trees spill into an implicit heap.
+A glas runtime may support specialized representations for use with accelerators or insert metadata to enforce dynamic types.

 ### Registers

+Registers are second-class.
+Access is provided through the namespace.
+Aside from storing data, registers also serve as a source of identity and ephemerality, e.g. for data abstraction and associative structure.

-* `(%rw Register)` - register swap, exchange value in named register and top of data stack.
+* `(%rw Register)` - register swap; exchange data between stack and register.
-  * *Static analysis*: you can model this as also swapping *types* (or logical locations) between the register slot and the stack.
-That lets checkers propagate stack‑effect typing and enforce invariants.
-  * *Optimization hint*: unconditional, atomic patterns such as `(%rw x; ... ; %rw x)` can be heavily optimized because logical locations are restored.
-  * *Concurrency semantics*: For fine-grained conflict analysis, compiler built-in accelerators can define common patterns such as get and set, queue or bag reads and writes, indexed operations on arrays or dicts, or even support a few CRDTs.
-However, these interactions are not modeled as primitives.
-* `(%local RegOps)` - allocates a fresh register environment, passes it to `RegOp : Env -> Program`, runs Program, then clears the environment.
-The Env logically defines every Name to a unique register, but Program must use only a static, finite subset of these names.
-* `(%assoc R1 R2 RegOps)` - this binds an implicit environment of registers named by an ordered pair of registers `(R1, R2)`.
-The primary use case is abstract data environments: an API can use per-client space between client-provided registers and hidden API registers.
+* `(%local RegOps)` - RegOps must be a namespace term of type `Env -> Program`.
+This receives an environment of registers, such that every name defines a register initialized to zero.
+The program is run in this context, then registers are logically reset (i.e. error if registers contain linear data).
+* `(%assoc R1 R2 RegOps)` - This supports associative structure.
+Every directed edge between two registers is treated as naming an entire environment of registers.
+This is mostly useful for secure API design.

+The glas system can accelerate register operations.
+This is expressed in terms of providing registers as a static arguments to accelerated `Env -> Program` functions.
+If a register is used primarily through accelerated queue operations, the compiler can treat it as a queue for optimizing concurrency or distribution.

 ### Metaprogramming

-* `(%macro Builder)` - Builder must be a deterministic 0--1 arity program that returns a namespace AST on the data stack.
-This AST must represent a closed term.
-We validate the AST then evaluate and return the namespace term.
+* `(%macro Builder)` - Builder must be a deterministic 0--1 arity program that returns a closed-term namespace AST on the data stack.
+Returns the evaluated namespace term.
-  * Further linking, including injection of program primitives, depends on macro context, e.g. `((%macro Builder) e:())` to link the current environment.
-* `(%eval Compiler)` - eval pops the data stack then passes the value to Compiler as an embedded data namespace term (`d:Data`).
-Compiler represents a namespace-layer function from Data to a Program.
-The resulting Program is further validated in context (e.g. typechecking, static assertions), then run.
+* `(%eval Compiler)` - Compiler must be be a namespace term of type `Data -> Program`.
+The data argument is popped from the stack then passed to Compiler as embedded data.
+The returned program is validated in context (e.g. static assertions, typechecks), optimized or JIT-compiled, then run.
-  * Note: Dynamic eval is expensive and requires a lot of runtime support.
-However, even static eval is useful.
-Static eval can be enforced case-by-case via `%an.data.static` or at subprogram scope via `%an.eval.static`.

-Aside from these primitive extensions, it is technically possible to metaprogram purely at the namespace layer via Church-encodings.
+  * In practice, we'll often restrict %eval to compile-time via `%an.data.static` or `%an.eval.static`.
+Static %eval is more flexible than %macro alone insofar as program dataflow may cross namespace scopes.
+  * Although the glas program model does not support first-class functions at runtime, dynamic %eval with caching can serve a similar role.

+A powerful design pattern is to accelerate metaprograms.
+For example, we can develop a memory-safe intermediate language and reference interpreter for a virtual CPU or GPGPU, then 'accelerate' by compiling for actual hardware.
+This pattern replaces the performance role of FFI.

+*Aside:* We can also do metaprogramming at the namespace layer via Church-encoded lists and data.
+Tags and adapters are a limited example of this.

 ### Modularity Extensions

-* `(%load Src)` - Load external resources at compile time.
-The result is embedded data that may be processed further via %macro.
-Errors are possible, e.g. if Src is malformed or unreachable, in which case this operation logically diverges.
+* `(%load Src)` - loads external resources (usually files) at compile time.
+Use in conjunction with %macro to actually process the data.
+Diverges if Src is malformed, unreachable, or there are permissions issues.
-* `%src.*` - abstract Src constructors, e.g. to read local files, load from DVCS, search folders, possibly even look into a database.
+* `%src.*` - abstract Src constructors, e.g. to specify a relative file path or DVCS repository.

 See [namespaces](GlasNamespaces.md) for details.

 ## Calling Conventions

-Definitions in the namespace should be tagged to indicate integration.
-A carefully designed set of tags can significantly simplify extension and metaprogramming.
-Proposed:
+Program definitions in the namespace are tagged to indicate calling conventions.
+The front-end compiler must insert an adapter at every call site.
+Initial calling conventions:

-* "data" - `Data` - embedded data, can adapt to a '%data' program
+* "data" - `Data` - embedded data, wrap %data then integrate
-* "prog" - `Program` - abstract program, can integrate as program
+* "prog" - `Program` - abstract program, directly integrate
-* "call" - `Env -> Def` - receives caller context (algebraic effects, pass-by-ref registers, etc.), returns another tagged definition.
+* "call" - `Env -> Def` - implicitly parameterized by caller namespace with syntactically specified translations, then apply adapter again to returned Def.
-  * We can develop further conventions around Env, e.g. supporting keyword or variable arguments.

-In my vision, most definitions are tagged "call" and return "prog", except near the edges where we might have a lot of "prog" and "data" definitions.
-Use of "list" would be rare outside of aggregators and var-args, and requires specialized processing by an adapter.
-Eventually, we'll also have many non-callable tags, such as "type".
-We might also support multiple inheritance graphs in a generic way, and develop specialized tags for grammars, process networks, etc..
+We can gradually support more calling conventions, e.g. so we can directly 'call' grammars or logic programs.

 ## Transaction Loops

+The main loop of a [glas application](GlasApps.md) is repeating calls to a transactional 'step' method.
+This forms a transaction loop.

-A transaction loop is an atomic, isolated ([serializable](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Serializable)) transaction, run repeatedly.
-This structure supports simplifications and optimizations:
+A transaction loop is any atomic, isolated ([serializable](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Serializable)) transaction, run repeatedly.
+This structure supports many simplifications and optimizations:

 - *Incremental*: Instead of fully repeating a transaction, we can partially-evaluate based on stable state then repeat only unstable computations.
 Partial evaluation ideally aligns with dataflow instead of control flow.
 - *Reactive*: When we know repetition will be unproductive, instead of burning CPU we can install triggers to await relevant changes.
 With some clever API design, this includes waiting on clocks.